casadi/casadi.github.io/content/blog/nlp_sens/index.md

 {{% figure src="nlp_1d.png" title="Parametric NLP visualized for different p" %}}

 We'd like to investigate how the NLP solution varies with $p$.
-To simplify notation, let's consider a projection of the solution pair to a scalar:
+To simplify visualization, let's consider a projection of the solution pair to a scalar:

 $$
 z: (x,y) \mapsto y-x